 There are two methods used to attach screens to frames and ensure proper screen tensions.
 You can use mechanical fasteners and hook strips or pre-tensioned screens on rigid frames.
 VibraScreener™ experts can help you choose the best method for your application:

-- Mechanical fasteners.
-Mechanical fasteners such as tension bolts, typically for round or rectangular screens or spring clips for rectangular shaped screens, is the simplest method for attaching screen frames.
+- Mechanical fasteners :- Mechanical fasteners such as tension bolts, typically for round or rectangular screens or spring clips for rectangular-shaped screens, is the simplest method for attaching screen frames.
 The screen has a metal, cloth or plastic edging on the periphery punched with holes.
 Bolts or spring clips are inserted into the holes to fasten the screen to the frame.
 Then the bolts are adjusted to provide the right screen tension.
-The benefits of this method include lower costs and, because the screen can be rolled up, easy transportation and storage.
-One disadvantage of mechanical fasteners is that it is very difficult to achieve proper, consistent tensioning of the screen because tension can be added to the flexible edging only at the bolt or spring clip locations.
+The benefits of this method include lower costs and, because the screen can be rolled up, easy transportation, and storage.
+One disadvantage of mechanical fasteners is that it is very difficult to achieve proper, consistent tension of the screen because tension can be added to the flexible edging only at the bolt or spring clip locations.
 In addition, the screen is held tightly to the frame only at certain points around the screen edging.
 This allows some coarse materials to escape under the edging between these points and contaminate the screened material.
 For larger screeners, dozens or sometimes hundreds of bolts or spring clips are required, making screen changes very slow and labor-intensive.
 Screening vibrations can also loosen the bolts or break or dislodge the spring clips, which can loosen the screen tension and contaminate the screened material with metal bits.
 These disadvantages limit the mechanical method to coarse screens and noncritical applications, such as scalping minerals.

-- Hook Strips.
-This is a more advanced method used with rectangular screens that consists of securing screens to frames via hook strips.
+- Hook Strips :- This is a more advanced method used with rectangular screens that consists of securing screens to frames via hook strips.
 These are rigid metal edgings that form lips around the sides of the screens.
 Tension bolts are mounted on the frame to engage the hook strips and then tighten the bolts so they apply a predetermined amount of pressure to the screen.
-Screens using hook strips are faster to install than those with mechanical fasteners, and they can be rolled up, making for easier transportation and storage.
+Screens using hook strips are faster to install than those with mechanical fasteners, and they can be rolled up, making it easier for easier transportation and storage.
 The downside is that screens with hook strips aren’t well suited for fine screening applications.
 It’s almost impossible to sustain the right amount of tension on the screen, and the poor seal that exists between the tension bolts can allow material to bypass the screen.

-- Pre-tensioned screens.
-Pre-tensioned screens affixed to rigid frames is an excellent attachment method for round and rectangular screens.
+- Pre-tensioned screens :- Pre-tensioned screens affixed to rigid frames are an excellent attachment method for round and rectangular screens.
 The screens are manufactured by stretching the cloth using an adjustable tensioning tool that can provide optimal tension for the screen.
 Once the appropriate tension is achieved, the screen’s perimeter is bonded with epoxy to a rigid screen frame (typically constructed of square or rectangular stainless steel tubing.
 When the epoxy sets, the entire screen-and-frame assembly is removed from the tensioning tool, and any extra screen cloth is trimmed away.
 Pre-tensioned screens usually cost more than other screens discussed in this post, but they provide a number of advantages as well.
 The uniform tension across the screen’s surface results in accurate, efficient separation performance — especially in fine screening applications.
 Pre-tensioned screens are also more effective than other screens in sanitary applications that have stringent product safety requirements, including food and pharmaceuticals.

 Protecting Against Vibrating Malfunction

-To protect against vibrating screen problems and ensure your screener provides the best separation performance over the long haul, you need to ensure proper transport, storage, installation and maintenance.
+To protect against vibrating screen problems and ensure your screener provides the best separation performance over the long haul, you need to ensure proper transport, storage, installation, and maintenance.
 Here are some tips: